 - Dashboards and reporting

-Below, we’ll offer a breakdown of what sets these features apart from Zendesk’s competitors.
+Below, we’ll offer a breakdown of what sets these features apart from Zendesk competitors.

 Call Management Features

 Talk’s call management features allow agents to forward calls from their desk phones to their personal smartphones, home landlines, or any other number, allowing for greater employee flexibility fit for today’s mobile workforce.

-Most importantly, past customer data automatically pops up when an inbound call comes in, so agents are properly prepared for the call.
-Plus, each call automatically generates a support ticket to close out or take notes on the interaction.
+Most importantly, past customer data automatically pops up when an inbound call comes in, ensuring agents are properly prepared for the call.
+When the call ends, Zendesk automatically generates a support ticket to close out or take notes on the interaction.

 Additional call management features include: